-- Starting blocks shall be used for all races up to and including 400m (including the first leg of the $4 \times 200$ m, the Medley Relay and $4 \times 400$ m) and shall not be used for any other race.
+- 15.1 Starting blocks shall be used for all races up to and including 400m (including the first leg of the 4 × 200m, the Medley Relay and 4 × 400m) and shall not be used for any other race.
 When in position on the track, no part of the starting block shall overlap the start line or extend into another lane, with the exception that, provided there is no obstruction to any other athlete, the rear part of the frame may extend beyond the outer lane line. - 15.2 Starting blocks shall comply with the following general specifications: - 15.2.1 The starting blocks shall consist of two foot plates, against which the athlete's feet are pressed in the starting position and which shall be mounted on a rigid frame.
 They shall be entirely rigid in construction and shall give no unfair advantage to the athlete.
 The frame shall in no way obstruct the athlete's feet as they leave the blocks. - 15.2.2 The foot plates shall be sloped to suit the starting position of the athlete, and may be flat or slightly concave.
 The surface of the foot plates shall accommodate the spikes in the athlete's shoes, either by using slots or recesses in the face of the foot plate or by covering the surface of the foot plate with suitable material permitting the use of spiked shoes. - 15.2.3 The mounting of the foot plates on the frame may be adjustable, but it shall allow no movement during the actual start.
 In all cases, the foot plates shall be adjustable forward or backward in relation to each other.
 The adjustments shall be secured by firm clamps or a locking mechanism, which can be easily and quickly operated by the athlete. - 15.2.4 They shall be fixed to the track by a number of pins or spikes, arranged to cause the minimum possible damage to the track.
 The arrangement shall permit the starting blocks to be quickly and easily removed.
 The number, thickness and length of pins or spikes depend on the track construction.
 The anchorage shall permit no movement during the actual start. - 15.2.5 When an athlete uses their own starting blocks, they shall comply with these Rules but otherwise may be of any design or construction, provided that they do not interfere with other athletes.

-15.3 In competitions held under paragraphs 1.1, 1.2, 1.3 and 1.6 of the International Competition definition and for any performances submitted for ratification as a World Record under Rules 32 or 34 of the Competition Rules, the starting blocks shall be linked to a World Athletics certified Start Information System.
+15.3 In competitions held under paragraphs 1. (a), (b), (c) and 2. (a), (b) of the World Rankings Competition definition and for any performances submitted for ratification as a World Record under Rule 32 of the Competition Rules, the starting blocks shall be linked to a World Athletics certified Start Information System.
 This system is strongly recommended for other competitions.